bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

       }
     }

--   <span id="c8ad">Note that when referring the handler method in onClick we're not invoking showAlert simply just passing a reference.</span>
+-   <span id="c8ad">Note that when referring the handler method in onClick we’re not invoking showAlert simply just passing a reference.</span>

 **Preventing default behavior**